wojtekzw/imageproxy/README.md

 - imageproxy is limited to proxing only the following content-types: image/jpg, image/jpeg, image/gif, image/png.
 All other types generate error.

+### Development ###

+- sslSkipVerify - command line parameter to allow self-signed or expired SSL certificates on origin servers.
+SHOULD NOT be used in production.

 ## Deploying ##